ekrell/linux4research/README.md

 # Part 1: Without admin priviledges

 - Those working on remote servers like the HPC are very unliekly to have administrator priviledges: _root_ in Linux parlance.
-- So these are things that a typically system would allow a non-elevated user to perform.
+- So these are things that a typical system would allow a non-elevated user to perform.
 No need for the `sudo` command.

 ## Clients & Servers